Every Elementary Higher Topos has a Natural Number Object: The Loop Space of the Circle

-One of the important concepts that we need in the proof is descent.
-It has been mostly studied in the context of a higher topos \cite[Section 6.1.3]{Lu09}.
-We will only review the aspect of descent we need in the coming proofs.
+In order to prove these we need to better understand the object $S^1_\E$, which requires us to study the concept of {\it descent}.
+It has been mostly studied in the context of a higher topos \cite[Section 6.1.3]{lurie2009htt}.
+We will only review the aspects of descent we need in the coming proofs.